 1. Red cars are more expensive to insure

 This is false.
 It is the make, model, and year of your vehicle that will affect your insurance rate.
 The premium you’re charged, contrary to popular belief, does not take into account car colour.
 Instead, it’s the vehicle’s claims history and average repair cost — not to mention its popularity with thieves — that affects the premium price.

 Compare car insurance quotes from 30+ providers in a single search.
 Start saving money today on the premiums you pay.

 Not necessarily.
-This is only true if you have purchased comprehensive coverage, an optional coverage.
-Comprehensive coverage, if you have it, will pay for damages (or losses) caused by things like theft, vandalism, fire or hail.
+This is only true if you have purchased comprehensive insurance, which is an optional coverage.
+Comprehensive, if you have it, will pay for damages (or losses) caused by things like theft, vandalism, fire or hail.